 Data protection regulation provides people with control over their personal data and how it is used.
-When you agree to your relative/friend/patient information being used in research, however, their rights to access, change, or move their personal information may be limited, as we need to manage their information in specific ways in order for the research to be reliable and accurate.
+When you agree to your ward/relative/person you are consenting for information being used in research, however, their rights to access, change, or move their personal information may be limited, as we need to manage their information in specific ways in order for the research to be reliable and accurate.